Prayforhanluo/HiCHap_master/README.md

-That is !
-Notice that the the Most important parameter is **Allelic**. **False** for traditional Hi-C and **Maternal/Paternal** for Maternal/paternal.
+Notice that the most important parameter is **Allelic**, **False** for traditional Hi-C and **Maternal/Paternal** for Maternal/paternal..

-The detailed calculation parameters can be set.
-Read the source code in StuctureFind.py
+You can read the source code in StuctureFind.py for more details.

 #### The Structure examples: